-It was interesting to read Scott Kelby’s 10 Things I Would Tell New Lightroom Users.
-In fact, I was a little surprised to see how many of his points would also be on my list.
-So items 1, 2, 3, 4, and 7 are good, though 10 is dubious and I’m with David Marx’s demolition of point 9.
+It was interesting to read Scott Kelby’s 10 Things I Would Tell New Lightroom Users and I was a little surprised to see how many of his points would also be on my list.
+I’d say items 1, 2, 3, 4, and 7 are good, 10 is dubious and I’m with David Marx’s demolition of point 9.

 Scott’s post was actually inspired by another article, recent Aperture refugee Scott Bourne’s 10 Things I Wish I Could Tell Every New Lightroom User which was mainly a run through of learning resources.

-As I was preparing a “Lightroom not Photoshop” talk this evening for Richmond and Twickenham Photographic Society, I thought a top 10 would be a useful exercise for me too.
-So…. hello, I’m Scott – well, actually John – and here are….
+At the time, I was preparing a “Lightroom not Photoshop” talk for Richmond and Twickenham Photographic Society, and I thought a top 10 would be a good way to structure the evening, as well as a useful exercise for me too.
+So…. hello, I’m

 10 Things I Wish I Could Tell A Slightly Less New Lightroom User:

 - Until you know what you’re doing, use a single catalogue.
-And even then, think twice – remember that more than one catalogue means breaking up control of your picture collection.
+And even once you’re no longer a newbie, think twice – remember that more than one catalogue means breaking up control of your picture collection.
 Three additional thoughts come out of this:

 - Tens of thousands of pictures is not a lot in database terms and plenty of Lightroom users have hundreds of thousands of pictures in a single catalogue.